 - Bake for about 15-18 minutes (depending on the heat of your oven based on the type of muffin pan you have), until a toothpick inserted into the middle of a cupcake comes out with moist crumbs.
 Don’t overbake!

 - Remove the cupcakes to a wire rack to cool completely.
-Frost as desired!

-In a large bowl using a handheld mixer or the bowl of an electric stand mixer, beat the softened butter and cream cheese together until it is light and creamy, about 2 minutes.
+- For the frosting: In a large bowl using a handheld mixer or the bowl of an electric stand mixer, beat the softened butter and cream cheese together until it is light and creamy, about 2 minutes.
 Mix in the vanilla.
 Add the powdered sugar gradually and mix in fully after each addition.
 Cream at low speed until well blended and creamy.
 Pour in the heavy cream and whip until the frosting is light and fluffy.

 Milk/Cream: you can substitute milk for the heavy cream but the frosting will be missing an element of silky creaminess.